11th April 2021 - 2nd Sunday of Easter - Year B

 The obligation to attend Mass remains suspended at this time.

-FUNERALS Requiem Masses will be of a shorten version and no singing will be permitted to help reduce the spread of air born infection.
-Holy Communion will not be offered to the public.
+Requiem Masses will be of a shortened version and no singing will be permitted to help reduce the spread of airborne infection.
 Eulogies will not be allowed due to the time restrictions.
-Strict numbers will be in attendance i.e. close family and the maximum number should not exceed 20.
+Strict numbers will be in attendance i.e. close family and the maximum number has increased, but should not exceed 20 (apologies for last week’s mistake).
 All attending must give their contact details (name & telephone number).
-Face coverings must be worn, and hand sanitising must be observed on entering and leaving the church.
-Social distancing must also be observed.
+Face coverings must be worn and hand sanitising must be observed on entering and leaving the church.
+Social distancing must also be observed at all times.